wraiford/encrypt-gib/README.md

 });
 ```

-So `doInitialRecursions` is our key-stretching, the same as in the stream version.
+So `doInitialRecursions_keystretch` is our key-stretching, the same as in the stream version.

 Next we set our `AlphabetIndexingMode` function: